Creating, Securing, and Scoring Blackboard Exams

 NOTE: Respondus Exam Authoring Tool is not required for Respondus LockDown Browser use.

 Exam Security and Proctoring

 In addition to Blackboard exam settings, such as randomized questions, question pools, and time limits, there are several other options for increasing exam security.
 See the options below to determine which option best meets your needs.
 Given the various testing options available, it is critical that instructors communicate the method being used and any instructions to students well in advance of the first exam.
 This information should be included in the course syllabus and Blackboard site, so that students are aware of what to expect during exams.

 Proctored tests offer both a secure testing environment and flexibility in scheduling.
 There are some different options available for various levels of proctoring.

-- ProctorU is available to for on-campus and online courses and there is no additional cost to students.
-There are two options for ProctorU service levels - Auto with Review (or Review+) and Live+
+ProctorU is available for online courses with no additional costs to students.
+There are two options for ProctorU service levels - Auto with Review (or Review+) and Live+.

 Respondus LockDown Browser is a custom browser that locks down the testing environment within Blackboard.
 When students use Respondus LockDown Browser they are unable to print, copy, go to another URL, or access other applications.
 When an assessment is started, students are locked into it until they submit for grading.
 Compatible with Mac and Windows.

 Instructors can use the following links to learn more about Respondus LockDown Browser and how they can start using this software now:

 - Watch a Demo of the Product